Embracing Uncertainty

 Fixing it was easy, and fairly cheap. $121 for a part, beats $200 for a hotel!

 Isn’t that always how it is though?
 Isn’t there always something to be uncertain about?
-And how do we handle the micro-uncertainties?
-How can we leverage those responses to handle the bigger ones?

 As we continue to transition into suburban life again, our comfort with uncertainty is something I hope I never lose.